 The philosophy faculty of the Philosophy and Religion Department represent a wide range of interests and points of view.
-In terms of scholarly interests, the philosophy faculty is particularly strong in the areas of contemporary social and political thought, American philosophy, cognitive science, research ethics, social epistemology, the history and philosophy of science, philosophy of art, and philosophy of mind.
+In terms of scholarly interests, the philosophy faculty is particularly strong in the areas of contemporary social and political thought, American philosophy, cognitive science, research ethics, the history and philosophy of science, philosophy of art, and philosophy of mind.
 Teaching interests of the philosophy faculty range even more widely and support a curriculum with unusual depth both in the history of philosophy and in more recent developments in the discipline.

-Philosophy students are passionate and diverse, from many backgrounds and involved in many different organizations at MSU and beyond.
+Philosophy students are passionate and diverse, from many backgrounds and involved in many different organizations at Montclair State and beyond.
 Philosophy classes always have a core group of majors, but are also open to all students and often to Honors students as well.
 This creates many opportunities for philosophical topics to be approached from an interdisciplinary perspective.

 The Philosophy Major